3sem/3sem_24/io-multiplexing/README.md

 ./client.x
 ```

-To register a transim & receive fifo type:
+To register a transmit & receive fifo files type:

 ```
 REGISTER a b
 ```

-After that the program will close.

 To simply receive a file: